errorrprone/fingerprintsudo/README.md

 Enter your password when prompted.

-The script will back up the original sudo configuration file and then modify it to enable fingerprint biometrics for sudo authentication.
-After running the script, you should be able to use your fingerprint to authenticate sudo commands in the Terminal on macOS.
+The script should back up the original sudo configuration file and then modify it to enable fingerprint biometrics for sudo.
+After running the script, you should be able to use your fingerprint to use sudo commands in the terminal on macOS.

+#Disclaimer
-Please note that modifying system configuration files should be done with caution.
-Make sure you understand the changes being made and have a backup of important files before proceeding.
+Modifying system configuration files should be done with caution although we all know it's more fun to just go for it.
+Make sure you understand the changes being made and have a backup of important files before using this script.
+Be safe and have fun!